 - Athena Han

 He has trained under Canadian Film Director and Screenwriter Carl Bessai; with Writer/Producer Vic Perillo and with Actor/Acting coach Michael Caruana.
 Tyler continues to train and sharpen his skills, having completed both the Core Level II and Advanced-Level acting class at Armstrong Acting Studio in Toronto ON.
 He has trained and continues to train at the Pro-Actors Lab in Toronto.

 Tyler attended Lester B. Pearson School of the Arts and took extensive workshops at The Second City & The Grand Theatre.

 Tyler is the Artistic Director of Figurehead Films, launched in 2010.
 In 2012 he wrote, produced, directed & starred in his first professional short film DRAGONFLY, which was an Official Selection in the Court Métrage, Festival De Cannes - 2012.

 Tyler had the privilege of working with Kiefer Sutherland, who directed Tyler in one of Kiefer's music videos.
-He has worked with Bruce McDonald (Hard Core Logo, Pontypool) on a CBBC and Family Channel show called Creeped Out and has performed in an episode of Canada's own Murdoch Mysteries.
+He has worked with Bruce McDonald (Hard Core Logo, Pontypool) on the CBBC and Family Channel show Creeped Out and has performed in an episode of Canada's own Murdoch Mysteries.
 He has co-starred in shows such as National Geographic's Breakout and Discovery Channel's Inventions that Shook the World, as well as multiple commercials throughout the years.
 Tyler is a member of the Academy of Canadian Cinema & Television.
 He was one of the co-founders and creators of the Forest City Film Festival, which began its inaugural grand opening on Nov 11th, 2016 in London Ontario; opening night hosted by 4 time Academy Award nominee Emma Donoghue (Room, Frog Music).

 For a decade Tyler was one of five comedic performers and co-directors with the alt-sketch comedy troupe Fully Insured.
 The group picked up Funniest Show (Fringe Festival) two years consecutively and toured throughout Canada.